Exercise for elderly parents — safe movement that maintains independence

 Chair exercises are a genuine starting place for someone with significant mobility limitations.
 A person can sit in a sturdy chair and work their legs through a range of motion, lift their arms in patterns that strengthen their shoulders and upper back, do small twists that engage their core.
 These movements seem modest, but they matter.
 A parent who can stand and transfer more easily between chairs, who can reach higher shelves, who can turn to look around more freely, these small capacities add up to independence.
 The power of chair exercises is that they feel safe.
 There's always something to hold.
 There's no risk of falling.
 A parent is more likely to do them regularly if they're not frightening.

 Walking programs are the most natural form of exercise for older bodies.
 Walking happens in nearly every life.
 You're not asking your parent to do something unfamiliar.
 You're asking them to do what they already do, but more of it, more regularly.
 Start with what they can manage.
 If they can walk for five minutes, that's the baseline.
 The goal is consistency more than distance.
 Walking three times a week is better than walking once and then not again for a month.
 A walking partner makes this easier.
-Sometimes that partner is you, but it could also be a friend, a neighbor, or even a dog that needs the same thing your parent does: regular movement.
+Sometimes that partner is you, but it could also be a friend, a neighbor, or even a dog.

 Tai chi is slow, graceful movement done in sequence.
 It improves balance, strengthens the legs, calms the mind.
 It's done standing but can be modified for someone sitting.
 There's something meditative about it that many older people find restorative rather than punishing.

-Strength training, which sounds serious and gym-like but really isn't, can be as simple as holding canned goods and lifting them, or sitting in a chair and standing up repeatedly.
+Strength training, which sounds serious and gym-like but doesn't need to be, can be as simple as holding canned goods and lifting them, or sitting in a chair and standing up repeatedly.
 Progressive resistance, where your parent gradually does slightly more or uses slightly heavier items, builds muscle without requiring any special equipment.

 Getting Started and Keeping Going

 The first step is a conversation with their doctor.
 This isn't optional.
-Your parent needs medical clearance and specific guidance on what kinds of movement are safe for their particular body, their particular health situation.
+The CDC and the American College of Sports Medicine both recommend medical clearance before starting an exercise program for adults over 65, especially those with chronic conditions or a history of falls.
+Your parent needs specific guidance on what kinds of movement are safe for their particular body and health situation.

 The third step is making it routine.
 Exercise works when it's regular, not when it's sporadic.
-This means scheduling it, the way you'd schedule a doctor's appointment.
-It means expecting it to be part of the week.
+This means scheduling it the way you'd schedule a doctor's appointment.
 Monday and Wednesday and Friday, your parent walks.
 Or every day except Sunday, they do their chair exercises.
 The routine itself becomes easier than the decision-making.

 Make movement social if you can.
 Walk with your parent.
 Sit with them while they do exercises.
 Sign up for a class together.
 The social element changes everything.
 Exercising alone feels like work.
 Exercising with someone you care about feels like spending time together.